brickbots/PiFinder/docs/source/dev_guide.rst

 Fork me - getting or contributing to the sources with pull request
 ------------------------------------------------------------------

 If you like to alter or contribute new functionalities, fix errors in the code, or even just help with the documentation, best is to **fork** the code into your own GitHub account.
-Also, you can tell this the developers in the above mentioned `PiFinder Discord server <https://discord.gg/Nk5fHcAtWD>`_ .
+Also, you can comunicate your effort in the above mentioned `PiFinder Discord server <https://discord.gg/Nk5fHcAtWD>`_ .

 From there you can do a **pull request** to the original code.
 If you are a programmer you should already know the procedure.
 If not, here is how you do this: